 This post includes affiliate links.

-This crochet tutorial is all about how to crochet the Magic Circle which is also known as the Magic Ring.
-The Magic Circle is mostly abbreviated as MC whereas the Magic Ring can be seen as MR. Be careful to not get confused with the abbreviation of MC as it also sometimes stands for Main Color.
+This crochet tutorial reveals how to crochet the Magic Circle which is also known as the Magic Ring.
+This is an important skill to have and once you learn it you will never go back.
+If this tutorial gives you trouble, however, try this alternative magic ring tutorial.
+For an alternative magic circle tutorial go here.
+The Magic Circle uses the abbreviation MC whereas the Magic Ring appears as MR. Be careful to not get confused with the abbreviation of MC as it also sometimes stands for Main Color.

-Let me now get you familiar with how to crochet this amazing crochet technique that everyone should learn whether they are a beginner or more advanced.
+Let me now get you familiar with how to crochet using this amazing technique.
+Everyone should learn this whether they are a beginner or more advanced.
 Many crocheters do not know how to crochet it as they find it too difficult.
 But if you learn it the right away, you will never use any other technique again.

 The Magic Circle Tutorial is part of a “How to Crochet Beginner Guide Series”.
 You can find all of the Basic Crochet Stitches in my Basic Crochet 101 page.